GoogleChrome/web.dev/src/site/content/en/blog/defining-core-web-vitals-thresholds/index.md

 ---
 title: Defining the Core Web Vitals metrics thresholds
-subhead: The research and methodology behind Core Web Vitals
+subhead: The research and methodology behind Core Web Vitals thresholds
 authors:
   - bmcquade
-description: The research and methodology behind Core Web Vitals
+description: The research and methodology behind Core Web Vitals thresholds
 date: 2020-05-21
 updated: 2020-05-21
-hero: hero.jpg
+hero: hero.png
-thumbnail: thumbnail.jpg
-alt: The research and methodology behind Core Web Vitals
+alt: The research and methodology behind Core Web Vitals thresholds
 tags:
   - blog # blog is a required tag for the article to show up in the blog.
   - performance